linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Corporate Default and Recovery Rates,  1920-2008.md

  101 Moody's-rated corporate issuers defaulted on a total of $\$238.6$ billion of bonds and $\$42.6$ billion of loans in 2008.
 Including issuers who were not rated as of January 1,     2008,     104 corporate issuers defaulted on $\$239.8$ billion of bonds and $\$42.8$ billion of loans.

 The financial industry was the most troubled sector in 2008 as measured by default volume.
-In that sector,  the [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] of Lehman Brothers Holdings,  Inc. In September was the largest default in history $\textcircled{8}120.2$ billion debt)
+In that sector,  the [bankruptcy](../../../Course%20Notes/HBR%20Notes/A%20Strategic%20Perspective%20on%20Bankruptcy.md) of Lehman Brothers Holdings,  Inc. In September was the largest default in history $\textcircled{8}120.2$ billion debt)

 Across regions,  84 of the 101 defaulters in 2008 were North American issuers (74 in theU.
 S and 10 in Canada) with defaulted debt volumes totaling $\$226.2$ billion.
 In Europe,     12 Moody's-rated corporate issuers defaulted on $\$53.4$ billion of debt.
 The remaining defaulters were LatinAmerican and Asian issuers.